buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_1_Deploy_NFT_Bundle.md

 *Note: IPFS is basically a decentralized storage system, read more on it [here](https://docs.ipfs.io/concepts/what-is-ipfs/)!*

 If you've developed a custom smart contract in Solidity before, this is kinda mind-blowing.
-We already have a contract deployed to Rinkeby + data hosted on IPFS.
+We already have a contract deployed to Goerli + data hosted on IPFS.
 Wild.
 Next, we need to actually create our NFTs!

 ### 🚨 Progress Report